-The fundamental goals of the Mental Ageing programme, over the next five years and in the much longer term, are to identify how to optimise cognitive function and reduce risk of depression in later life through a life course approach; and to study how abnormal mental ageing impacts on other aspects of health and function.
+The fundamental goals of the Mental Ageing programme, over 2013-2018 and in the much longer term, are to identify how to optimise cognitive function and reduce risk of depression in later life through a life course approach; and to study how abnormal mental ageing impacts on other aspects of health and function.
 This will be done within three closely inter-related Themes:

 - Capturing mental ageing, focusing on life course trajectories of cognitive function and mental health and the ascertainment of clinically significant cognitive decline, neurodegeneration, and affective disorder;

 - Maintaining mental capability in early old age, emphasising education, work and retirement, and self-management of health;

 - Integration of mental and physical ageing, investigating links between cognitive capability and common mental disorder, and between these entities and aspects of physical health: cardio-respiratory, metabolic, musculoskeletal; and ultimately survival.